Wilfred Madius Tangau: Early life

-Tangau was born in 1958 in Kampung Lokos, Kiulu, Tuaran, Sabah, into a Kadazandusun family of peasants cum agrarian pastoralists whereby his parents, Peter Yanggau Gokis (born 26 March 1924) and Anna Bolugu Panod (11 August 1932 – 19 January 2025) were cultivators of hill paddy.
+Tangau was born in 1958 in Kampung Lokos, Kiulu, Tuaran, Sabah, into a Kadazan-Dusun family of peasants cum agrarian pastoralists whereby his parents, Peter Yanggau Gokis (born 26 March 1924) and Anna Bolugu Panod (11 August 1932–19 January 2025) were cultivators of hill paddy.
 He is the fourth child of 14 siblings (two deceased).
 Upon completing his primary school education at SRK Lokos, Kiulu in 1970, he was determined to continue his education despite initial objections from his parents due to financial constraints.

 With his own savings, he enrolled in SMK Kiulu (now known as SMK Tun Fuad Stephens) and attended from Bridge Class to Form Two.
 To support himself in school, he took up a manual job as a rubber tapper on weekends.
 He was also employed by a Chinese “towkay”, a term for business owners in Kiulu town, which at that time only had a row of shops.
 He then could save on his pocket money for food as well as lodging, since the school has a hostel for students from remote areas as well as those from the larger town of Tamparuli and far away areas such as Telipok, Inanam and Manggatal townships on the outskirts of Kota Kinabalu, Kota Belud as well as Kundasang/Bundu Tuhan, Ranau.

 He often speaks of his childhood fondly:

 At the age of just 13, students from my village Lokos would walk to our secondary school in Kiulu every two weeks or so.
 We would depart at 6am from my village and arrive at our school at 6pm, carrying food supplies, mainly rice.
 As a young undergraduate from UPM, I would walk for four hours from Pekan Nabalu township in neighbouring Kota Belud to my village, Kampung Lokos.
 Generally the people from my village are from poor families without a regular source of income as they survived on subsistence farming.

 At the end of Form Two he was awarded a Boarding Scholarship from the Sabah State Government to further his studies in SMK Ranau (now known as SMK Mat Salleh) in Form Three in 1974.
 With the good results he obtained in the Lower Certificate of Education (LCE), he was granted a Sabah State Government Scholarship to pursue his upper secondary education at Setapak High School, Kuala Lumpur.